huy310304/carbon-calculator/README.md

 - **Meat:** 25 kg CO2/kg (average estimate)
 - **Flights:** 0.22 kg CO2/passenger km (varies by airline and route)

-Please note that these values are approximate estimates based on available data and may not represent the exact emission factors for each region.
-For more accurate calculations, consult specific data sources or conduct further research based on the target regions and their characteristics. tor
+These values are approximate estimates based on available data and may not represent the exact emission factors for each region.